koxu1996/koxu1996.github.io/Upgrade-to-Casper-node-v1.4.6.md

 DO NOT restart the node, only run the commands provided.
 The upgrade will automatically occur at the activation point.

-**Make sure to see security information at the bottom after staging.**

 ## 1.4.6 Release
 This includes Scratch Trie optimization which should drastically reduce DB space increase.